Question: Use of Myers Briggs and other personality assessments in workplace

 There's also a book, Seeing the Big Picture, that purports to solve exactly this problem... http://amzn.com/1608322467

-I'd also be curious about to what extent...Read more
+I'd also be curious about to what extent this...Read more

 Question: How much of our strategy should be driven by current capabilities?